TREVOR MATTEA

 PicturePhoto by Trevor Mattea

-As part of this field trip, students spent the night at the retreat center in order to spend time exploring the surrounding area's ecology and team building.
+As part of this field trip, students spent the night at the retreat center to explore the surrounding area's ecology and engage in team-building activities.

 Additional information about this field trip is available here.